Big Brother (Australian TV series): Theme music

 The theme music was adapted from the original theme used in the original Big Brother, which aired in the Netherlands.
 The theme for Big Brother Australia was written by Siew Ooi and 001 Productions in Melbourne.
 The track is an extended version of the main title theme used in the first two seasons of Big Brother Australia, and tracks heard throughout the seasons that followed are shorter, remixed versions of this track.
 The original track can sometimes be heard in the background when eviction votes, or the nomination tally in the Nominations show, are shown on screen, or when eviction phone numbers are during a show.
 In 2008, the theme music was retooled into an electric amplified remix, in counterpart of the format changes that were made that year.
 Four years later in the 2012 revival of the program, the original theme song returned with a futuristic remix.
 The theme song was completely absent from the 2020 season.
+From 2025 onwards, the original theme song returned to the show with a remix, combining elements from the original theme music and later remixes in its original run.

 The title theme was initially released as a single.
-The track was an extended mix of the main title theme used in the first two seasons, and was released with an acoustic "Diary Room" mix and more trance influenced "Eviction" mix.
+The track was an extended mix of the main title theme used in the first two seasons, and was released with an acoustic "Diary Room" mix and a more trance-influenced "Eviction" mix.
 It barely scraped in the top 50, but was re-released a few months later where it reached #12 on the ARIA charts in 2001 with a B-Side of The Sirens' hit "Don't You Think That It's Strange", which was also co-written by Big Brother 2001 housemates; the Diary Room mix; and an extended version of the Big Brother Uncut theme.